mark-a-j-adriano/docker-elastic-enterprise/.docker/instruction.md

 # How to:

 1. Set DOTENV file.
-Copy it from example: `cp .env.docker.dist .env`.
+Copy it from example: `cp .env.dist .env`.

 2) Make cache directory: `mkdir silverstripe-cache`.